dribnet/purvs/README.md

 17.2.MDDN342 PS3

-Moving on with my symbols I have explored a grid layout.
-The grid layout shows off the randomness of the symbols and creates a large amount of unique symbols.
+My final iteration of my wallpaper.
+I have decided to go with this layout which gives the design a nice symmetry which ties together the varied symbols nicely.
+The colour pallet was chosen to produce a calm scene with the dark colour of the symbols forming the primary focus.
+The symbols have a nice balance with the background, without being lost.

+“If a man does not have sauce, then he is lost.
+But the same man can get lost in the sauce.”

+― Gucci Mane